kkots/ggxrd_hitbox_overlay_2211/README.md

 ; The framebar only advances when one of the players is "busy".
 ; If this is set to true, then one player crouching or walking will be treated same way as "busy" and will advance the framebar.
-; A dummy who is crouching automatically due to training settings will still not be considered "busy" no matter what. considerCrouchNonIdle = false
+; A dummy who is crouching automatically due to training settings will still not be considered "busy" no matter what.
+; In the UI's 'Frame Advantage' display, idle crouching will still always be considered idle. considerCrouchNonIdle = false

 ; Specify true or false